 At a glance

-Diagnosis: Thorough physical examination and medical history.
-Baseline blood and urine tests and additional diagnostics depending on your veterinarian’s index of suspicion.
+Diagnosis: Cats will require a thorough physical examination and medical history.
+Baseline blood and urine tests and additional diagnostics will likely be needed to evaluate your cat’s health.

 Common causes of nausea include: